D3SOX/Vencord/README.md

 Only a manual installation is supported for now.
 See the [Vencord Installation docs](https://docs.vencord.dev/installing/).
 Make sure to replace all instances of `Vendicated/Vencord` with `D3SOX/Vencord`.

-If you want to use Vesktop instead of Discord Desktop you can [install my branch](https://github.com/D3SOX/Vesktop#installing) which comes with my Vencord branch by default

 ## Disclaimer

 Discord is trademark of Discord Inc. and solely mentioned for the sake of descriptivity.